Filming Protocols of the International Seabed Authority

 Accreditation

-• Members of the media and persons wanting to film scenes at the annual session of the Authority are required to apply for media accreditation.
+• Members of the media and persons wanting to film scenes at the annual session of the International Seabed Authority (ISA) are required to apply for media accreditation.

 • Media accreditation is strictly reserved for members of the press (print, photo, radio, television, film, news agencies and online media) who represent a bona fide news media organization.
 No media pass will be issued to journalists whose application does not conform to the established procedure.